wp-plugins/twitter-ticker/readme.txt

 1. Upload `twitter_ticker.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Plugin requires your theme to have the wp_footer hook
-4. From the settings menu select 'Twitter Ticker' to adjust your ticker settings
+4. From the settings menu select 'Twitter Ticker' to adjust your ticker settings, including speed and search query.

 <p>You can search tweets by keywords, or fetch tweets for a particular user ('from:bob').
 Tweets can be displayed at variable speeds: 'crawl', 'walk', 'run' and 'sprint'.</p>